15 Jun Understanding Financial Aid Is More Important Now Than Ever

 If you will be a high school senior in the fall, you probably already realize that the college application process will not be like anything ever encountered before.
 The COVID crisis brought your junior year to a screeching stop, and put an end to pre-college planning activities.
 No college recruitment fairs, no college trips, no in-person meetings with college reps – just a whole lot of nothing to get you in the college spirit.

-While colleges are still finalizing what college will look like for freshmen and returning students this fall, you have to plan ahead for college in the fall of 2021.
-Although that seems far away, and maybe even unimaginable given today’s circumstances, you must still move forward as though you plan to enter the college class of 2025.
+While colleges are still finalizing what college will look like for freshmen and returning students this fall, you have to plan ahead for college in the fall of 2022.
+Although that seems far away, and maybe even unimaginable given today’s circumstances, you must still move forward as though you plan to enter the college.
 It is definitely not too early to work on your college plans.
 In fact, you might already be a bit late.

 One area of the college application process that will be more important than ever before is learning about financial aid opportunities.
 In past years, this might not have been as important as it now.
 Some families did not even bother to complete financial aid applications.
 But, all bets are off this year, as most families are in a vastly different financial situation.